pabardina/blog-hugo/site/content/post/airflow-local-env.md

 #### Make

 A Makefile is a really good tool to automate a lot of commands.
-We use it to start our stack, manage secrets and clean everthing of the project.
+We use it to start our stack, manage secrets and clean everything to do with the project.

 ```
 $ cat Makefile